TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 sudo mkdir -p /mnt/ledger
 ```

-Next, change the ownership of the directory to your `sol` user:
+Next, change the ownership of the directory to your `trz` user:

 ```
-sudo chown -R sol:sol /mnt/ledger
+sudo chown -R trz:trz /mnt/ledger
 ```

 Now you can mount the drive: